 RD Sharma class 9 Mathematics chapter 10 exercise 10.2 Congruent Triangles solutions are provided here.
 The RD Sharma solutions have been systematically prepared for class 9 students to help them tackle all chapter 10 Maths problems.
 The solutions consists of solved exercises along with detailed explanations which have been given by BYJU’S experts.
 Students can easily access solved RD Sharma solutions for class 9 from the links given below to have an overview of the chapter.

-Access Answers to Maths RD Sharma Class 9 Chapter 10 Congruent Triangles Exercise 10.2 Page number 10.21
+Access Answers to Maths RD Sharma Solutions for Class 9 Chapter 10 Congruent Triangles Exercise 10.2 Page number 10.21

 Question 1: In figure, it is given that RT = TS, ∠ 1 = 2 ∠ 2 and ∠4 = 2(∠3).
 Prove that ΔRBT ≅ ΔSAT.